 Piwik Pro

-Piwik Pro Enterprise is the big brother of Matomo Analytics.
-In addition to all the features of Matomo, it includes, for example, Consent Manager and integrations with Google Ads and Google Search Console.
+Piwik Pro Enterprise is the big sibling of Matomo Analytics.
+In addition to all the features of Matomo, it also includes, for example, a Consent Manager and integrations with Google Ads and Google Search Console.

-Piwik Pro caters more to the needs of Google Analytics 360 users.
-The software can be installed on your own server, in the cloud provided by Piwik Pro in the EU area, or in your own cloud environment.
+Piwik Pro more appropriately meets the needs of Google Analytics 360 users.
+The software can be installed on its own server, in a cloud offered by Piwik Pro within the EU, or in a private cloud environment.

 Plausible

-Plausible is a very lightweight, open-source analytics software that can be installed on your own server or in the cloud.
+Plausible is a very lightweight, open-source analytics software that can be installed on its own server or in the cloud.

-If most of Google Analytics's features have remained unused by you, and you are satisfied with visitor counts, the most popular pages, sources of website traffic, and simple events and goals, Plausible might be a good alternative for you.
-The software is designed to be so simple that it can be used without advanced training or experience.
+If most of the features of Google Analytics have been left unused by you and you only need site visitor numbers, popular pages, where users came from, and simple events and goals, then Plausible might be a good option for you.
+The software is made so simple that it can be used without extensive training or experience.

-If you want to hear more about data analytics, its options, or wish to develop your service's analytics, get in touch!
+If you want to hear more about data analytics, its alternatives, or wish to develop your service's analytics, feel free to get in touch!

 Crasman Ltd